Silv3rHorn/GCP-IR-Notes/log_explorer/attacker_apis.md

     -
     - PutImage
     - audited_resource
-    - Docker-PutManifest
+    - Docker-FinishUpload *followed by* Docker-PutManifest
-    - Require `Data Read` to be enabled for Artifact Registry API
+    - Require `Data Read` and `Data Write` to be enabled for Artifact Registry API
 ```
 ````